Islam in Slovakia: History

+In November 2016, Slovakia passed legislation requiring religious denominations to have at least 50,000 adherents to gain state recognition, hence preventing Islam from becoming an official religion in Slovakia.
+In 2022, the Public Defender of Rights (ombudsperson) stated that the registration requirements were unreasonable, discriminatory, and unnecessary; the Ministry of Culture refused to initiate a legal change.

 Muslim demographics

-Slovakia is the only member state of the European Union without a mosque.
+In the 2021 census, 3,862 persons self-identified themselves as Muslim, though representatives of the Muslim community estimated their number at 6,000.
+Slovakia currently has seven unofficial Muslim places of worship within its territory.
 In 2000, a dispute about the building of an Islamic center in Bratislava erupted: the capital's mayor refused such attempts of the Slovak Islamic Waqfs Foundation.

-On 30 November 2016, Slovakia passed legislation to effectively block Islam from gaining official status as a religion in the country.

-Islamic Center of Cordoba in Bratislava
+Cordoba Culture Center in Bratislava

-Islamic Center of Cordoba (Kultúrne Centrum Córdoba), is located down the Obchodná street, Bratislava.
+The Cordoba Culture Center (Kultúrne Centrum Culture Center Córdoba) is a place of worship for Muslims in Slovakia, located on Obchodná street in Bratislava.
 It is the only place of Muslim worship in the country under Islamic foundation in Slovakia.
-Even though it is an unofficial Mosque, it is open every day of the year for all daily prayers except the Fajr prayer.
+The musalla or prayer room is not open for Fajr prayer and, therefore, is not officially considered a mosque.
 Friday sermon is held in Arabic, English, and Slovak, and starts Friday at 01:00 pm.
-The center is not very big, but it is enough to hold congregation prayers of about 80 to 100 people.
-There is a wooden podium that is used for Friday sermons, but there is no decoration with elaborated patterns as found in common mosques.
+The center is small but can hold a congregation for prayers and includes a wooden podium that is used for jumu'ah or Friday sermons.
+There are no decoration with elaborated patterns as it is situated in a commercial area adjacent to businesses and shops.
 The Kultúrne Centrum Córdoba has tried to attain an official mosque permit from the government, but had its proposal rejected.